-Ether ETFs Should be Fully Approved by September, Says SEC Chair Gensler
+Ether ETFs Should Be Fully Approved by September, Says SEC Chair Gensler

 The chair of the Securities and Exchange Commission told senators in a budget hearing that the applications to run ether spot ETFs should be finished this summer.

+- Gensler repeated his complaints about the noncompliant crypto industry, demurred on answering whether ETH is a commodity and argued that the CFTC isn't ready to police crypto markets.

+- Commodity Futures Trading Commission Chair Rostin Behnam also addressed his agency's effort to ban elections contracts in the prediction markets.

-U.S. Securities and Exchange Commission Chair Gary Gensler said that the final approvals for exchange-traded funds (ETFs) trading Ethereum's ether (ETH) should be finished this summer, he told senators in a budget hearing on Thursday.
+The final approvals for exchange-traded funds (ETFs) trading Ethereum's ether (ETH) should be finished this summer, U.S. Securities and Exchange Commission Chair Gary Gensler told senators in a budget hearing on Thursday.

-Gensler told a subcommittee of the Senate Appropriations Committee in a hearing justifying the market regulator's budget that the process is going smoothly after the initial approval of a group of ETFs.
+Gensler told a subcommittee of the Senate Appropriations Committee in a hearing justifying the market regulator's budget that the process is "working smoothly" after the initial approval of a group of ETFs.
 The agency had previously granted the initial round of applications but he said the final registration requirements – filings known as S-1s – are now being handled at the "staff level."

 Once those filings are approved, the new ETFs can be listed, opening the wider markets to easy-to-trade funds that hold actual ether, much like the earlier establishment of bitcoin spot ETFs that hold (BTC).
+The SEC had initially blocked the effort for bitcoin ETFs until a federal court ruled the agency was mishandling the matter, and Gensler has said the SEC has since been following that decision and allowing them.

 When asked directly whether ETH is a commodity, Gensler didn't respond with a yes or no, maintaining the uncertain position his agency has held on that asset.
-At the same hearing, when asked whether it's a commodity, Commodity Futures Trading Commission chief Rostin Behnam responded, "Yes."
+At the same hearing, when asked whether it's a commodity, Commodity Futures Trading Commission (CFTC) chief Rostin Behnam responded, "Yes."

+The question is important when trying to seek the proper U.S. watchdog for various tokens.
+The SEC will oversee securities tokens and the CFTC will have authority over the rest.
+While Gensler has repeatedly said the vast majority of digital assets should be considered securities, he refuses to identify which ones fit in which basket apart from those his agency has listed in enforcement actions.

+"While not all crypto are crypto securities – some are under Chair Behnam's jurisdiction – those that are have an obligation to disclose to the public," Gensler said, repeating his argument that most of the tokens remain unregistered and are violating the securities law.

 Disclosure

-Note: UPDATE (June 13, 2024, 16:22 UTC): Adds further comments from Gary Gensler and Rostin Behnam.